Skip to content

 Buckets

-Buckets are the logical unit firstcolo Cloud Object Storage uses to stores objects.
+Buckets (also called containers) are the logical unit firstcolo Cloud Object Storage uses to store objects.

 Note